Class Visits FAQ

 I don't have the time/permission to schedule class visits.
 Can you visit my school?

-Can teachers bring their students to the Youth Wing at the Central Library?
+Can educators bring their students to the Youth Wing at the Central Library?

 Yes.
 We recommend that students get to know the library and librarians nearest their school, and library cards are always arranged through the branch closest to your school.
 However, if you are interested in scheduling a class visit to the Youth Wing at the Central Library, contact the Youth Wing office at 718-230-2116.
 Appointments are made at least two weeks in advance and as scheduling permits.